-These guidelines outline procedures for team consultation with university faculty and staff who are concerned about the behavior of a student that disrupts the normal functioning of the University community or who potentially poses a threat to his/herself or others.
+These guidelines outline procedures for team consultation with University faculty and staff that identify students of concern.
+Students of concern are those that are in distress or that disrupt the normal functioning of the University community.

 TEAM PURPOSE AND RESPONSIBILITIES

 The purpose of BCAT is to provide consultation, recommendations and when appropriate, resources to the University community regarding students of concern.
 BCAT will seek to respond in a manner that communicates concern for the community and care and respect for the individual student.

 Examples of the types of behaviors the Team may address include but are not limited to:

 - Intimidation – being the subject or recipient of intimidation

 - Reaction to the death of a family member